 Though treatments vary from clinic to clinic, some of the common approaches include:

 - medication management

 - cognitive-behavioural therapy

 Pain clinics that provide a variety of these services are sometimes called multidisciplinary pain treatment centres.

 How do you get access to a pain clinic's services?

 Some clinics require referrals from a doctor, while others take in new patients without referral.
 Ask your doctor about pain clinics in your area or contact a clinic directly.
-The Canadian Pain Society provides an updated list of pain clinics throughout the country.
-You can access their list at www.canadianpainsociety.ca (link opens as PDF).
-Wait times for publicly-funded pain clinics can be as long as a year or more.
+The Canadian Pain Coalition provides an updated list of pain clinics throughout the country.
+You can access their list at www.canadianpaincoalition.ca (link opens as PDF).
+Wait times for publicly funded pain clinics can be as long as a year or more.